eKidenge/egerton_advertiser/README.md

 Unlike WordPress-based newspaper websites, this project is being developed entirely from code, making it highly customizable, scalable, and easy to extend as new requirements emerge.

+The system features role-based authentication and access control, ensuring that each user interacts only with the tools and content relevant to their role.
+Roles include:

+Administrator — full system access; manages users, roles, site settings, and overall platform configuration.

+Editor — reviews, approves, edits, and publishes articles submitted by writers; manages categories and content workflow.

+Writer / Journalist — creates and submits articles, uploads media, and tracks the status of their submissions.

+Contributor — submits content for review with limited publishing privileges.

+Subscriber / Reader — views published content, comments, and receives updates.

+Each role is assigned granular permissions through Django's authentication and authorization framework, so access to the dashboard, publishing tools, and administrative functions is tightly controlled.
+This role-based structure improves security, streamlines editorial workflows, and ensures accountability across the platform.

 ---

 ## Features